ShamylZakariya/Platformer/NOTES.md

 CURRENTLY:
     - Boss fish
-        - Needs to switch to open-mouth sprites when about to shootbruta
+        - Needs to switch to open-mouth sprites when about to shoot
-        - When defeated we need to animate the floor rising up and the door opening (just a fade transition)
+        - Doesn't stay exactly inside the arena - I've seen it go too far left
+        - Does the arena close to keep Firebrand in?
+Or do we scroll-lock the stage?
+        - When dying and the floor rises & door opens, Firebrand needs to be immobilized
+        - When passing through door stage needs to fade to white -- this could be considered part of the in-game GUI?

 TODO:
     - I don't like how we create EntityComponent in GameState; maybe have the EntityComponent::new method "do the right thing" with Entity to create the right draw components
-    -
     - Implement game UI

 BUGS: